Liability to UK tax is broadly determined by the application of the concepts of "domicile" and "residence".

 A Family Investment Company (“FIC”) is a company in which the shareholders are family members, often from different generations.
 FIC’s enable families to pass UK assets out of their individual estates for inheritance tax purposes, whilst retaining control or passing control to professional directors to manage the company.
 FIC’s also provide asset protection. … more

-The Crown Dependencies (Guernsey, Isle of Man and Jersey) will shortly be approving new legislation, presented to the three respective Parliaments, to introduce economic substance requirements, for companies incorporated, or resident for tax purposes, in each of these jurisdictions.
+The Crown Dependencies (Guernsey, Isle of Man and Jersey) have introduced economic substance requirements, for companies incorporated, or resident for tax purposes, in each of these jurisdictions, effective for accounting periods starting on or after 1st January 2019.

-This legislation has been designed to meet the high level of commitment made by the Crown Dependencies, … more
+This legislation has been designed to meet the high level of commitment made by the Crown Dependencies, in November 20 … more

 The UK Budget, as announced on 29 October 2018, put in place certain measures that had previously been announced but not implemented.
 In addition, it was a more positive Budget than many had anticipated.